mroavi/academic-resume/content/authors/admin/_index.md

 highlight_name: true
 ---

-Martin Roa-Villescas received his B.Sc. degree in Electronic Engineering from the National University of Colombia, Manizales, Colombia in 2010, and his M.Sc. degree in Embedded Systems from the Eindhoven University of Technology (TU/e), Eindhoven, The Netherlands, in 2013.
-He is currently pursuing the PhD degree in Bayesian Machine Learning with a special emphasis on education at TU/e.
-From 2013 to 2018, he worked as an embedded software designer in Philips Research, Eindhoven, The Netherlands.
-His research interests include probabilistic graphical models, probabilistic programming, and robotics.
+Martin Roa-Villescas earned his B.Sc. degree in Electronic Engineering from the National University of Colombia (UNAL) in Manizales, Colombia, in 2010.
+He received his M.Sc. degree in Embedded Systems from Eindhoven University of Technology (TU/e) in Eindhoven, The Netherlands, in 2013.
+Currently, he is pursuing a Ph.D. degree in Bayesian Machine Learning at TU/e.
+Between 2013 and 2018, he served as an embedded software designer at Philips Research in Eindhoven, The Netherlands.
+His research interests encompass probabilistic graphical models, open-source software, and robotics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.